museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![lets-have-some-sql-fun-4](https://i.imgur.com/dnJPRTU.png)

-Now for the last flag in this category we will need to locate first failed login attempt by year.
+Now for the last flag in this category we will need to locate the first failed login attempt by year.

 Let's take a look at the tables once more: